Noetou/Pomodoro/README.md

 25 minutes of work cycles separated by 5 minutes breaks !

 **Personalize** your cycles by **changing the duration" of your **work and break times** thanks to the ⚙️ button, **new times** will be stored in your navigator !

+**Click** a first time on the button to show the input fields, then **click again once the fields are filled**s to validate the modifications !

 To **launch the timer** ?
 Nothing easier :
 **Click** on the ▶️ button